Fay W. Brabson: Biography

-From 1921 to 1924 he was "Head of Tactical Section, Infantry School" at what was then Fort Benning and is now Fort Moore.
+From 1921 to 1924 he was "Head of Tactical Section, Infantry School" at Fort Benning.
 Brabson was transferred to the General Staff in 1933.
 He was "chief of the intelligence staff of the War Department general staff" in Washington, D.C. for four years.
 He was hired to lead the military science department at Rutgers in 1939, and at Lehigh in 1942.
 He was heavily involved in training logistics during World War II.
 Assignments included building and commanding Camp Wolters in Texas, as well as training the 45th and 90th Divisions at Camp Barkley.
 He assisted in making the "progressive military map north of Manila which the American Army used in 1945 in recapturing that city."

 Following his retirement from the army, he was a history teacher at Staunton Military Academy.
 It was during this period of his life that he wrote Andrew Johnson: a life in pursuit of the right course, 1808–1875, which was published posthumously, in 1972.
 During his army career he contributed to Tactical Principles and Decisions, General Staff Functioning of Large Units, Combat Orders, Musketry and Rifle Platoon Training, and Staff Officers' Note Book.

 His wife, Esther Parsons Brabson, was a graduate of Wellesley and MIT.
 She was an editor of House Beautiful prior to her marriage, and in later life worked restoring Federalist residential architecture in the Shenandoah Valley and volunteered at the Smithsonian Institution.
 They had three children together.

 In his spare time Fay Brabson collected first editions of the poetry of Edna St. Vincent Millay.
 Brabson died in Staunton, Virginia in 1970 at the age of 90.